azsumas/HorrorShooter/GameDesignDocument.md

 Punishments and feedbacks:
 - Punishment: When you receive damage from a monster, you will see an immediate reaction on the HUD.
 If you go out of energy and you receive a hit, you will die and you will have to restart the game.
 - Feedbacks: Being safe from an enemy that you have killed, or being safe on a safe zone.
 Obtaining energy or ammo exploring the map.

+### Enemies.
+- Standard Enemy: Standard enemy of the game, neither too fast nor too slow, with melee attacks.
+It doesn’t die with one hit but it’s not a tank.
+It detects the player with his vision.
+He can be on a lay off mode  where he won’t attack anyone but he can reactivate in any time.

+- Distance Enemy: Distance enemy of the game.
+It uses his eye to shoot a kind of ray.
+It is small with crabs paws, he runs if it feels danger looking for help.
+It is weak to damage so it’s easy to kill.
+It detects the light, so is a good idea to try to kill it with the torch off.

+- Dog enemy: Agile enemy of the game.
+He runs to the player when he detects him.
+He attacks jumping towards the player and biting.
+He is fast, so it’s difficult to shoot him but he dies easily.
+He detects the player for the sound, so it’s a good idea trying to get close slowly.